ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/NCT2311/FaceRecognition.git)

 ## Mask Detection using OpenCV and AI with IoT alert
-This project will raised altert to adim system wheather it detected a person who do not wear a mask proper or without mask.
+This project will raise an alert to the admin system whether it detected a person who does not wear a mask properly or without a mask.
 MobileNetV2 network is used for Mask Detection
 Some data set for mask-detection could found at:
 * [CanalSandeco](https://github.com/sandeco/CanalSandeco/tree/master/Deep%20Learning%20s%C3%A9rie/%2316%20-%20Detectando%20Faces%20em%20v%C3%ADdeo%20com%20Deep%20Learning)